usnistgov/state_meas_tomo/README.txt

 This software package performs joint quantum state and measurement tomography as described in arXiv:17xx.xxxxx.
-Included are three example scripts that simulate data for one or two trapped ion systems with either symmetric or anti-symmetric measurements:
+Included are three example scripts that simulate data for one or two trapped ion systems with either symmetric or asymmetric measurements:

 paper_simulations.py: produces all data and histograms shown in arXiv:17xx.xxxx
     with seed = 0.
 Also provides an example of symmetric measurements.

-asym_simulations.py: produces simulated data from anti-symmetric measruements
+asym_simulations.py: produces simulated data from asymmetric measurements
     by similar methods as in previous script.

-load_simulations.py: gives an example of loading data with anti-symmetric
+load_simulations.py: gives an example of loading data with asymmetric
     measurements.

 Features
 --------
 - Produces point estimates of unknown quantum states and POVMs
-- Bounds expectation values of states when POVMs are not informationally complete
+- Bounds expectation values of states even when POVMs are not informationally complete
 - Performs bootstrap resampling to establish confidence intervals
 - Produces histogram plots and data shown in arXiv:17xx.xxxx